lnilya/salma/README.md

 Tested on NPM 18.0 and Python 3.11

+On Windows use Python 3.9.11 as there seems to be an issue with visual studio build tools and Python 3.11.
+It might work on your machine though.

 # Setting up Develompent Environment

 It is much easier to use an IDE like pycharm, hence it will do most installation steps for you.